 In February 2001 Tayeh was a designated contact—along with the pro-terrorist Palestinian activist and writer Hatem Abudayyeh—for a solidarity march organized by the Coalition for Justice in Palestine.

-On April 7, 2001, Tayeh spoke at a New York City rally that also featured speeches by Palestinian Islamic Jihad leaders Sami Al-Arian and Mazen Al-Najjar, and by Popular Front for the Liberation of Palestine founder George Habash.
+On April 7, 2001, Tayeh spoke at a New York City rally sponsored by Al-Awda.
+The event also featured speeches by Palestinian Islamic Jihad leaders Sami Al-Arian and Mazen Al-Najjar, and by Popular Front for the Liberation of Palestine founder George Habash.